iconix/iconix.github.io/_posts/2018-06-03-project-ideation.md

 She generously flooded me with resources, from a "best of" list of deep learning papers to her own personal notes.
 I also started studying up and reviewing fundamentals rather than the cutting edge - mostly from the [Deep Learning](http://deeplearningbook.org) book, but also from online deep NLP lectures by [Stanford](http://cs224n.stanford.edu) and [Oxford](https://github.com/oxford-cs-deepnlp-2017/lectures).

-I also stopped try to vet and discard my ideas as they came and instead let them flow into the brainstorming document.

-After about a month of fretting, my big breakthrough happened during a brainstorming meeting with Natasha, where my ideas heap and Natasha's expansive DL knowledge propelled us towards my current project direction[^mentoring].

 ## Finding My Niche

+After about a month of fretting, my big breakthrough happened during a brainstorming meeting with Natasha, where my idea heap and her DL knowledge propelled us towards my current project direction[^mentoring].

 Music + text.
 The language _around_ music - manifested by hundreds of ["nice, small blogs"](https://www.theverge.com/2018/1/2/16840940/spotify-algorithm-music-discovery-mix-cds-resolution) on the internet, then beautifully aggregated by the [Hype Machine](https://hypem.com/sites) - has personally fueled my discovery of new music for many years.
 I'd love to **pay homage** to these labors of love.
 I'd like to see how much a machine learning algorithm of my own design can describe music, not by an up-or-down vote on whether or not I might like it, but by why it might resonate with me.